 In March of 2019, Tesla unveiled its Model Y SUV.
 This car is the final step in the company's "Master Plan" to bring an "even-cheaper" EV to the masses.

 Later in 2019, Tesla revealed its Cybertruck concept vehicle.
 Its futuristic design really did blow minds.
 Intended to be a pick-up truck, the Cybertruck is designed to look like something borrowed from the future.

 At around the same time, Tesla announced that it would be building its Gigafactory 4 near Berlin, Germany.
 Construction began in 2020 and the factory is expected to produce almost half a million vehicles a year when at full production.

 January of 2020 started out with some excellent news for Tesla, as the company announced it had delivered a record 367.500 vehicles in 2019.

 "And this is just the beginning.
 With Tesla building its most affordable car yet, Tesla continues to make products accessible and affordable to more and more people, ultimately accelerating the advent of clean transport and clean energy production.

 Electric cars, batteries, and renewable energy generation and storage already exist independently, but when combined, they become even more powerful – that’s the future we want." - Tesla.

-With the company now in profit, will Tesla be successful in their ambitions?
-Only the future will tell.
+With the company finally in profit and expanding, will the company be successful in its grand ambitions?